How Much Does Popcorn Ceiling Removal Cost in 2025?

 Is it cheaper to remove or cover up a popcorn ceiling?

-How you tackle your ceiling depends on the presence of asbestos — removing asbestos popcorn ceiling costs about $3 to $7 per square foot.
-If there is no asbestos, scraping popcorn ceilings costs $1 to $2 per square foot.
+from a popcorn ceiling costs about $3 to $7 per square foot.
+In that case, it may be cheaper to cover it up than to remove it.
+By comparison, if there is no asbestos, scraping popcorn ceilings costs an average of $1 to $2 per square foot.

 What will my ceiling look like after the popcorn texture is removed?

-Simple removal won't be enough to update the look of the home, unfortunately.
+Unfortunately, simple popcorn ceiling removal won't be enough to update the look of the home.
 Once the texture gets scraped off, visible marks, stains, nails, and other flaws may age the ceiling.
-The best course of action is to retexture it or sand it down, prime it, and paint it in a color that suits the room's style and decor.
+The best course of action is to retexture it, sand it down, prime it, and paint it in a color that suits the room's style and decor.